sucodz/python_ML_Practice/README.md

 # python_ML_Practice
-some useful code of machine learning and data visualization using python
+some useful code of machine learning, Data science and data visualization using python